xzl01/qtcreator/README.md

 Prerequisites:

-* Qt 5.15.2 or later
+* Qt 6.2 or later.
+The Qt version that you use to build Qt Creator defines the minimum platform versions that the result supports (Windows 10, RHEL/CentOS 8.4, Ubuntu 20.04, macOS 10.14 for Qt 6.2).
 * Qt WebEngine module for QtWebEngine based help viewer
 * On Windows:
-    * MinGW with GCC 7 or Visual Studio 2017 or later
+    * MinGW with GCC 9 or Visual Studio 2019 or later
     * Python 3.5 or later (optional, needed for the python enabled debug helper)
     * Debugging Tools for Windows (optional, for MSVC debugging support with CDB)
 * On Mac OS X: latest Xcode
-* On Linux: GCC 7 or later
+* On Linux: GCC 9 or later
-* LLVM/Clang 10 or later (optional, LLVM/Clang 13 is recommended.
+* LLVM/Clang 10 or later (optional, LLVM/Clang 14 is recommended.
   See [instructions](#getting-llvmclang-for-the-clang-code-model) on how to get LLVM.
-  The ClangFormat, ClangPchManager and ClangRefactoring use the LLVM C++ API.
+  The ClangFormat plugin uses the LLVM C++ API.
   Since the LLVM C++ API provides no compatibility guarantee, if later versions don't compile we don't support that version.)
 * CMake